lelesachit/lelesachit/README.md

 ## Hello There!
-I'm currently a engineering student majoring in Artificial Intelligence and Machine Learning from Symbiosis Institute of Technology
+I'm currently an engineering student majoring in Artificial Intelligence and Machine Learning from Symbiosis Institute of Technology

 Here are some ideas to get you started: